tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 Of course, if you do something like this in your JS library, and it pollutes the global namespace, and one day EcmaScript 9 introduces an actual `range` function with slightly different semantics, and someone else goes to use the `[].range` function expecting the official semantics - well, you may lose a friend or two.

+Some notes about this implementation of range:
+- Although the `Array(n)` function allocates space for n elements, the result is still "empty" so `fill()` is necessary to actually create the entries.
+- The function passed to `map` is using an optional second argument which receives the index of the current element.
+- The `_` is not special syntax, it's a valid variable name.
+I use `_` as a convention for variables that I must name but don't actually use.
+This is imitating Haskell syntax.

 ---------------------

 ## Exercises

-- Amend the range function above to handle negative values in from or to
+- Amend the range function above to handle negative values in from or to, and add some calculation so that the array is size `to-from` from the start while you are at it.
 - Hack a sum function onto the `Array.prototype` (you’ll need to use an old style anonymous function to access the array through `this`).
 - Why might you lose friends doing this kind of thing to built-in types?
 - We are going to be dealing with linked-list like data structures a lot in this course.
 Implement a linked list using javascript objects as simply as you can, and create some functions for working with it, like length and map.